Justme488/game-converter/README.md

 # game-converter
-Shell script GUI single or batch game format converter that uses zenity
+Shell script GUI single or batch game format converter for chdman and ciso that uses zenity

 Required files: